shengwanhui/Lab-Analysis-2019-2021-/README.md

 ## Lab-Analysis
 This repository is for personal projects.
 The source code included here is under active development and only intended for use by the original developers at this time.

-## Descriptions of the jupyter nootbooks saved in src>IhSlopeAnalysis
+## Descriptions of the jupyter nootbooks saved in src>notebooks
 ### [analyzeRangeAvgSlope.ipynb](/notebooks/analyzeRangeAvgSlope.ipynb)
 The goal of this script The goal of this script is identifying responders based on the change of holding current slopes.